cloudflare/workers-docs/build-an-application/index.md

 ## Scaffold a Project

 We've tried to make it as easy as possible for new and returning users alike to get up and running with Workers, by including support for templates in Wrangler.
 Wrangler's `generate` subcommand allows you to create new projects based on existing templates.
 We maintain a great list of templates in our [Template Gallery](/gallery), designed to help you get started quickly with Workers based on what you need in your project.
-For now, we'll use one of our basic templates, which includes support for building, deploying, and running JavaScript code on our edge servers.
+For now, we'll use one of our basic templates, which includes support for building and deploying JavaScript code.

 Let's generate our first Wrangler project: